 Step 8: Organising followers to conversation lists

-After some time when you start to follow more and more people, it might be challenging to focus on all the information coming your way from all the accounts that you’re following.
+After some time, when you start to follow more and more people, it might be challenging to focus on all the information coming your way from all the accounts that you’re following.
 This is where Twitter lists come in.

-Besides the difference between a normal list (a person gets notified when you add them to a list, the list is public, and other people can follow your list) or a private list (a person doesn’t get a notification that they are on the list, the list is private and just for yourself), there are not much more things to know.
+Besides the difference between a normal list (a person gets notified when you add them to a list, the list is public, and other people can follow your list), or a private list (a person doesn’t get a notification that they are on the list, the list is private and just for yourself), there are not much more things to know.

 - Potential customers

-- Business in your neighbourhood or community
+- Business in your neighborhood or community

-- Professional or trade organisations
+- Professional or trade organizations